-Amanda Johnson is Jefferson County’s newest West Virginia University Extension Service 4-H agent, and while she’s new to the county, she’s certainly not new to WVU Extension Service nor the benefits that 4-H programs bring to West Virginia’s youths.
+Amanda Johnson is Jefferson County’s newest West Virginia University Extension 4-H agent, and while she’s new to the county, she’s certainly not new to WVU Extension nor the benefits that 4-H programs bring to West Virginia’s youths.

 Johnson comes to Jefferson County from the WVU Extension Service Barbour County office, where she most recently served as the Extension 4-H agent since July 2018.
 Prior to that, Johnson served as the Extension 4-H agent in Randolph County for eight years.
 While there, she forged relationships with 4-H’ers, volunteers and families to further develop the 4-H youth development programming.

-“Amanda is a great resource for the region and the community,” said Brent Clark, program director, WVU Extension Service 4-H Youth Development.
+“Amanda is a great resource for the region and the community,” said Brent Clark, program director, WVU Extension 4-H Youth Development.
 “She’s passionate about the 4-H program, and we’re eager to see youths in her 4-H clubs become amazing individuals under her guidance.”

 Johnson obtained her bachelor’s degree in psychology and family studies from Alderson-Broaddus University and her master’s in agriculture with an emphasis in child development and extension education from WVU.